 Biometrics appointment

 You must bring your own interpreter if you do not understand English.
-You can bring a family member, attorney, or accredited representative.
+For this appointment, your interpreter can be your lawyer or another person such as a family member.

 Asylum interview